sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Distortion-Corrected Image.

-Using the camera matrix and distortion coefficient calculated during the camera calibration we can undistort our test image.
+Using the camera matrix and distortion coefficient calculated during the camera calibration we can undistort our test image:

 ![alt text][undistorted_test]